yuweizhou3/yuweizhou3.github.io/_pages/publications.md

 * "Selection of the Best in the Presence of Subjective Stochastic Constraints." with S. Andradóttir and S.-H. Kim. **Submitted.**
 * "Finding a Portfolio of Best Systems for Subjective Constraints." with S. Andradóttir and S.-H. Kim.
 * "Analyzing the Effects of Judicial Rotation on Criminal Sentencing: An Operations Perspective." with B. Ata, R. Hester, and LM.
 Wein. **Submitted.**
-* ["A Queueing Model of Dynamic Pricing and Dispatch Control for Ride-Hailing Systems Incorporating Travel Times."](https://arxiv.org/abs/2302.02265) with A. Alwan and B. Ata. **Submitted.**
+* ["A Queueing Model of Dynamic Pricing and Dispatch Control for Ride-Hailing Systems Incorporating Travel Times."](https://arxiv.org/abs/2302.02265) with A. Alwan and B. Ata.